Save money with this easy technique to paint a faded outdoor umbrella instead of tossing it in the landfill, plus find out how it looked years later!

 I think it looks 100% better.
 Actually, a million times better than green mold on faded gray.

 Oh – and did you notice our new gravel patio?
 I’m so excited to show you the whole backyard transformation from huge, ugly, rotting deck to four new outdoor rooms!
-So to be sure you see this, and all the other great things we have planned for you, you’ll want to subscribe to An Oregon Cottage!
+Click here to see the full backyard reveal.

 2013 Update: I never did spray any protective coat on the umbrella, but I’ve gotten three seasons of life from it with only this one time painting!!
 I simply cannot believe how that cheap spray paint has held up all these years – this is definitely a way to get more life out of an outdoor umbrella!